 Why is it important to have a speaker evaluation form?

 A good speaker evaluation form can be an essential tool to measure the effectiveness of an event.
-In addition, it can be used to measure the contribution it makes to the objectives of an organization, whether these are educational, branding, lead generation, or anything else.
+In addition, it can be used to measure the contribution it makes to the objectives of an organization, whether these are educational evaluation, branding, lead generation, or anything else.
 Finally, it’s essential to measure that the efforts being made are correctly reaching the audience.

 What to include in a speaker evaluation form?